MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-in-devtools.md

 ### Analyzing the lack of keyboard support in the donation form

-Debugging the donation form requires understanding why the lack of focus styling doesn't get flagged as a problem by automatic testing, such as the **Issues** tool: the buttons are implemented using the `div` element.
+Debugging the donation form requires understanding why the lack of focus styling doesn't get flagged as a problem by automatic testing, such as the **Issues** tool: the buttons are implemented using the `div` element, which is not recognized by tools as a control on a form.

 To investigate this, you can use the **Inspect** tool to hover over the donation form's buttons.
 The result is that none of them are keyboard-accessible, as indicated by the gray ring.
 The buttons of the donation form also have no name, and have a role of `generic` (representing `div` or `span` elements), which means they aren't accessible to assistive technology.